ngecu/Django_Website_Series/readme.md

 ```
 Next thing we need to do is to point our app to tinymce because our widgets will call upon tinymce to work

-o do this, let's now edit mysite/mysite/urls.py
+To do this, let's now edit mysite/mysite/urls.py

 ```
 urlpatterns = patterns('',
     ...